 If the oil is not hot enough, jamuns will soak up lots of oil and turn soggy.
 They will also not hold the shape well and may form a crusty layer over the gulab jamuns later.

-If the oil is too hot, the dough will get dispersed in the oil or the jamuns will get plenty of cracks.
+If the oil is too hot, the dough will get dispersed in the oil or the jamuns will get plenty of cracks or may get blistered.
 Also they will get browned quickly without cooking inside.
-There will be a hard centre even after soaking since the dough has remained uncooked.
+There will be a hard center even after soaking since the dough has remained uncooked.

 Once the oil is hot, regulate the flame to medium.
 Drop the balls one after the other slowly.
 Do not add a lot of them and crowd the pan as they need enough space to fry and become big while frying.
 Do not disturb them until they firm up and cook a bit.